tmray/tmray.github.com/_drafts/how-martin-mull-and-fred-willard-changed-my-musical-path.md

 I had no idea what to expect.
 And Jesus, did I not expect this!

-Thought maybe at its worst it would be a comedy album.
-But it opened with a serious ballad heart break ballad.
-Then it jumped from cool upright bass & scatting vocals to fucking beat poetry over a free style saxophone that sounded like a New York street corner soliloquy.
+Thought maybe at its worst, it would be a comedy album.

+But it opened with a serious heart break ballad.
+Then it jumped from cool upright bass & scatting vocals to beat poetry over a free style saxophone that sounded like a New York street corner soliloquy.

 It was different from anything around at the time.
 I had discovered something.